streamlet-dev/tributary/README.md

 - ListMerge - Streaming wrapper to merge 2 input lists into a single output list
 - DictMerge - Streaming wrapper to merge 2 input dicts into a single output dict.
 Preference is given to the second input (e.g. if keys overlap)
 - Reduce - Streaming wrapper to merge any number of inputs
+- FixedMap - Map input stream to fixed number of outputs
+- Subprocess - Open a subprocess and yield results as they come.
+Can also stream data to subprocess (either instantaneous or long-running subprocess)

 ## Calculations
+Note that `tributary` can also be configured to operate on **dual numbers** for things like lazy or streaming autodifferentiation.

 ### Arithmetic Operators
 - Noop (unary) - Pass input to output
 - Negate (unary) - -1 * input